tonnitommi/rag-to-rich/README.md

    - Preserves the semantic coherence of the content
    - Avoids cutting in the middle of sentences or paragraphs

-### Retrieval Mechanism
+### Vector Storage & Retrieval

-The system uses a sophisticated retrieval pipeline:
+The system uses TimescaleDB with pgvector for efficient vector storage and similarity search:

-1. **Embedding Generation**
-   - Uses OpenAI's text-embedding-3-small model
-   - Generates 1536-dimensional embeddings for both chunks and queries
-   - Captures semantic meaning in a high-dimensional space

-2. **Vector Storage**
+1. **Vector Storage**
-   - Uses PostgreSQL with pgvector extension
+   - Uses TimescaleDB with pgvector extension
    - Stores embeddings as vector type for efficient similarity search
    - Enables fast nearest neighbor search at scale
+   - Takes advantage of TimescaleDB's optimizations for time-series and vector data

-3. **Similarity Search**
+2. **Similarity Search**
    - Uses cosine similarity for vector comparison
    - Cosine similarity ranges from -1 (opposite) to 1 (identical)
    - Converted to a percentage score for readability
    - Retrieves top-k most similar chunks (default k=5)

-4. **Context Assembly**
+3. **Context Assembly**
    - Combines retrieved chunks with their metadata
    - Preserves source URLs and heading paths
    - Provides transparency in the retrieval process